 For the sake of illustration, I've recorded my own comfort levels (ranging from 0% - extremely uncomfortable, to 100% - perfectly comfortable) in wearing a specific corset at a specific reduction over the course of 23 hours and plotted it, as you can see here.

 You can see that my level of comfort (this can also be interpreted as the "level of benefits gained") goes up for the first 10-11 hours, where I am able to derive the most enjoyment from my corset.
 Less hours produces a smaller amount of pleasure, and more hours causes an eventual decline in it.
 This decline is due, in part, to my personal lifestyle demanding that certain activities be done out of a corset, along with the fact that my anatomy begins to reject the pressure after so long.

 I've identified where my comfort level exceeds 90% (between hours 6 and 15), which is my "Sweet Cinch" Range.
 This is the general time-frame when I can expect to experience the most enjoyment and the most benefits from my corset.
+Another way to think about this level of comfort is that I essentially forget that I'm wearing a corset during these hours.
 Any less and I've not yet met my own MED, and any more provides a diminishing return.